 “Over the years, we have remained focused in our aim to build a cashless society and our vision to be the region’s foremost omni-channel and omni-payment solutions provider.
 The result is the establishment of a scalable infrastructure which transcends borders and payment systems in the APAC region,” said MC Payment CEO and Founder Anthony Koh, in an official press statement.

-Artivision was founded in 2004, and provides video advertising and video security solutions.
-It was listed on the SGX’s Catalist board in 2008.
+Artivision was founded in 2004, and it provides video advertising and video security solutions.
+It was listed on the SGX’ Catalist board in 2008.
 Buying out MC Payments will allow it to diversify into Singapore’s burgeoning fintech sector.

 “The expansion into the fintech business aims to breathe new life into the company as we reposition ourselves for long-term growth,” said Kenneth Goh, Executive Director and CEO of Artivision, in an official press release.